Soon-Yi Previn: Early life, education, and career

-As a child, Soon-Yi Previn (previously named Oh Soon–hee) was reportedly found abandoned in Seoul, South Korea, on February 12, 1976.
+Soon-Yi Previn was born Oh Soon-hee in South Korea.
+She was reportedly found abandoned in Seoul, South Korea, on February 12, 1976.
 At that time, she was unable to speak intelligibly.
 She was temporarily placed in Maria's House, a local institution.
 When authorities failed to locate her parents or relatives, they placed her in St. Paul's Orphanage.
 The Seoul Family Court established a Family Census Register (legal birth document) on her behalf on December 28, 1976, giving her a birth date of October 8, 1970.
 Her actual birth date is unknown.
 Previn has said that as a young child, she lived on the streets and obtained food from trash cans.

 In 1978, Mia Farrow and her then-husband, André Previn, adopted Previn and took her to the United States.
 At the time, U.S. law allowed two visas per family for international adoption, and the couple had already adopted Vietnamese infants Lark Song Previn and Summer "Daisy" Song Previn.
 Farrow asked her friends Rose and William Styron to request that U.S. Representative Michael J. Harrington sponsor a private bill to authorize Previn's adoption.
 This bill, HR 1552, was passed as Private Law 95-37 on May 15, 1978, paving Previn's way to immigrate to the United States.

 Just after the adoption, Farrow wrote to Nancy Sinatra about Previn, saying, "Now she speaks English and is learning to read, write, play piano, dance ballet & ride a horse".
 Farrow later said that at the time of her adoption, Previn had learning disabilities.
 Rose Styron is Previn's godmother.

 Farrow's marriage to André Previn ended in 1979.
 In 1980, Farrow began a long-term relationship with filmmaker Woody Allen.
 Allen later adopted two of Farrow's adopted children: Dylan Farrow and Moses Farrow.
 Allen's adoption of Dylan and Moses was finalized on December 17, 1991.
 Farrow and Allen also became the biological parents of a son, Satchel Ronan O'Sullivan Farrow (later known simply as Ronan Farrow), on December 19, 1987.

 Previn graduated from Marymount School of New York in 1991.
 After a summer as a sales associate at Bergdorf Goodman, she began her freshman year as a commuter student at Drew University in Madison, New Jersey, in September 1991.
-Previn graduated from Drew in 1995 and earned a master's degree in special education from Columbia University in 1998.
+Previn graduated from Drew in 1995 with a degree in Art and earned a master's degree in special education from Columbia University in 1998.
 She has taught fourth grade at the Spence School, a private school in Manhattan.

 In 1992, Previn said that Farrow had physically abused her.
-In 2018, Previn's brother, Moses Farrow, said that he had been physically abused by Farrow.
+In 2018, Previn's brother, Moses Farrow, confirmed that Farrow had abused Soon-Yi, and said that he had been physically abused by Farrow as well.